 With the help of AR technology, a mechanic can execute complicated repairs.
 AR allows to label some critical elements and parts, while the superimposed images come in handy during the repair works.
 AR helps to carry on some construction works by breaking down the entire procedure into separate steps.
 Besides, the engineers can be trained, using AR simulations.

 Mechanical engineering and maintenance work is often about the experience and visual imagination.
 A mechanic needs to know the dimensions and properties of all parts of the mechanism.
 When he doesn’t – mistakes happen.
-AR allows a handy lookup for specs of the parts, allows a quick gage of mechanical parts without other tools, and can give a better image of the innards of an unfamiliar mechanism.
+AR allows a handy lookup for specs of the parts, allows a quick gauge of mechanical parts without other tools, and can give a better image of the innards of an unfamiliar mechanism.

 There is an interesting test implementation of this concept in the Belgian ARIA project by Imec R&D company, Ghent University, and Viu More.
 Here is a video presentation of it.